-- NOTICE: Do not press down on the media tray when you open or close it.
-Keep the tray closed when you are not using the drive. - NOTICE: Do not move the computer while playing media. - 1 Press the eject button on the front of the drive. - 2 Pull out the tray.
+- NOTICE: Do not press down on the CD/DVD tray when you open or close it.
+Keep the tray closed when you are not using the drive. - NOTICE: Do not move the computer while playing CDs or DVDs. - 1 Press the eject button on the front of the drive. - 2 Pull out the tray.

-- 3 Place the disc, label side up, in the center of the tray and snap the disc onto the spindle. - NOTE: If you use a module that shipped with another computer, you need to install the drivers and software necessary to play DVDs or write data.
-For more information, see the Drivers and Utilities media (the Drivers and Utilities media is optional and may not be available for your computer or in certain countries). - 4 Push the tray back into the drive.
+3 Place the disc, label side up, in the center of the tray and snap the disc onto the spindle.

+NOTE: If you use a module that shipped with another computer, you need to install the drivers and software necessary to play DVDs or write data.
+For more information, see the Drivers and Utilities media (the Drivers and Utilities media is optional and may not be available for your computer or in certain countries).

+4 Push the tray back into the drive.

-To format media for storing data, to create music media, or to copy media, see the media software that came with your computer.
+To format CDs for storing data, to create music CDs, or to copy CDs, see the CD software that came with your computer.

-NOTE: Ensure that you follow all copyright laws when you create media.
+NOTE: Ensure that you follow all copyright laws when you create CDs.